x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/create-or-remove-in-place-holds.md

 ## Remove an In-Place Hold

 > [!IMPORTANT]
 > In Exchange Server, mailbox searches can be used for an In-Place Hold and In-Place eDiscovery.
 You can't remove a mailbox search that's used for In-Place Hold.
-You must first disable the In-Place Hold by clearing the **Place content matching the search query in selected mailboxes on hold** check box on the **In-Place Hold settings** page or by setting the  _InPlaceHoldEnabled_ parameter to  `$false` in the Shell.
+You must first disable the In-Place Hold by clearing the **Place content matching the search query in selected mailboxes on hold** check box on the **In-Place Hold settings** page or by setting the  _InPlaceHoldEnabled_ parameter to `$false` in Exchange Online PowerShell.
 You can also remove a mailbox by using the  _SourceMailboxes_ parameter specified in the search.

  **Use the EAC to remove an In-Place Hold**